 Whether your family has started saving for college or not, you may already be aware that 529 plans offer some serious tax benefits.
 But did you know that families can use these plans to pay for more than just tuition?
 Or that others can contribute to your child’s plan?
-Here are the top five tips experts want you to know about 529 plans.

 “Families should know that saving for college is always worth it,” says Tim Gorrell, executive director of the Ohio Tuition Trust Authority, which manages Ohio’s CollegeAdvantage 529 plan.

 And there’s no such thing as too late.
 “The earlier the better, but there are advantages to saving at any time,” he stresses.
 That’s because whatever you’re able to save before college reduces the amount your student has to borrow and pay back (with interest) after graduation.

 529 plans offer a couple of terrific tax benefits.
 First, money invested in these plans grows tax-free, and withdrawals from 529 plans are also tax-free when used to pay for qualifying expenses (see Tip #3).
 Second, if you invest in your own state’s 529 plan, you may also get a deduction on your state income tax.
 For example, Ohio residents may deduct up to $4,000 in contributions to the state’s CollegeAdvantage plan per beneficiary, per year.

 “This is what distinguishes 529s from other savings that people have,” says Gorrell.
 “If you invest in a regular mutual fund or savings account, or even a CD, you will pay a tax on your gains when you withdraw your funds.
 Plus, you won’t be able to deduct any contributions on your Ohio tax return from those kinds of accounts.”